 Since my first 30 days I've made a few changes to my approaches to writing and how I choose to promote my works.
 This section provides a log of the changes that I have made to my approaches.

 I've decided to start making google sites to display my works.
 Since I write about a lot of topics google sites can help me develop niche sites.
-These are pretty easy to create.
-Also, I started posting all of my articles on Google +.
-Now that I have about 25 hubs I think I'm going to take a break from writing new content and try to make my existing hubs my work!
+These are easy to create.
+Also, I started posting all my articles on Google +.
+Now that I have about 25 hubs, I think I'm going to take a break from writing new content and try to make my existing hubs my work!
 I'll continue editing my existing hub until they all have a rating of 72 or higher.

-Get Started With Hubpages Today
+Get Started with HubPages Today

 © 2018 Joshua Crowder